luissaya/uPythonESP32/README.md

-ampy rmdir #forcefully remove a folder and its children on the board ampy rm file.py #remove a file from the board ampy run file.py #run a script ampy put file.py #put a file or folder and its content ampy get file.py #retrieve a file
+ampy rmdir #forcefully remove a folder and its children on the board ampy rm file.py #remove a file from the board ampy run file.py #run a script ampy get file.py #retrieve a file ampy put file.py #put a file or folder and its content ampy put test.py /main.py #copy the content from test.py to main.py
 ```
 ## USE
 1. Set the port `set AMPY_PORT=COM4`